 P-1.
 How a UE supporting 6G RAN selects and connects to a network for voice service.

 P-2.
-Whether and how to update the IMS specification to support an IPCAN in the 6GS.
+Whether and how to update the IMS specification to support an IP-CAN in the 6GS.

 P-3.
 How the 6GS supports IMS based voice over the 6G access network.

+P-3a.
+How to support migration to Vo6G.

 P-3b.
-Whether and how to support fallback for voice services to 5GS and EPS.
+Whether and how to support fallback for voice services to 5GS and EPS including:

+P-3b-1.
+How to support fallback to VoNR (including when using 5G NTN/satellite access);

+P-3b-2.
+Whether and how to support fallback to VoLTE (including when using 4G NTN/satellite access);

+P-3b-3.
+Whether and how to support fallback to IMS voice service over NB-IoT NTN via GEO satellite connecting to EPC.

 P-3c.
-How to support the voice continuity between 6G RAT and selected 3GPP RATs or between 6G RAT and selected non-3GPP Accesses .
+How to support the voice continuity between 6G RAT and selected 3GPP RATs or between 6G RAT and selected non-3GPP Accesses when 6G RAT supports voice natively.

-P-3e.
+P-3d.
 How to support the compatibility between Policy Functions for 6G and the existing deployed AF with minimum impacts on the existing deployed DIAMETER interfaces (e.g. Rx, Cx, Sh)